mguerrero1995/Encryptable/README.md

 ---

-## What's New in Version 1.0.1
+## What's New in Version 1.1.0

-**Minor Updates:**
+**Feature Updates:**
-- Clears the file path input field after files are successfully encrypted or decrypted.
+- Added a toolbar with an "Account" dropdown.
+Will be used to support multiple accounts and password management in the near future.

-**Bug Fixes:**
+**Dev Notes:**
-- Removed a bug where files were attempted to be decrypted and rewritten even if an incorrect password was given.
+- Reorganized the code to accomodate the toolbar.
+The main app window is now a QMainWindow object rather than a QWidget, and the main encryption/decryption interface is now contained as a separate class (EncryptionUI).
+This keeps the code cleaner and more organized.
+The EncryptionUI is set as the central widget for the main App window.

 ---